silverhoopedge/custom-post-type-maker/readme.txt

 == Changelog ==

+= 0.0.9 =
+* [Bugfix] Custom Post Type icon now works if you icon is 16x16 or smaller when uploaded

 = 0.0.8 =
 * [Added] Custom Post Type icon support (currently uses the WordPress 3.5+ Media Uploader)
 * [Updated] Custom Post Type settings are now divided in sections